WL-Amigo/waifu2x-converter-cpp/README.md

  * libraries to link : `opencv_core` `opencv_imgproc` `opencv_imgcodecs` `opencv_features2d`
  * standard of C++ : `c++11`

+### for Windows (Windows x64 with AMD GPU)

+1. Download and install VS2013, OpenCV 3.0, CMake x64 and AMD APP SDK v2.9
+2. Copy master branch to somewhere then copy CMakeLists.txt from NoCUDA-Windows branch to master branch
+3. Run CMake GUI, Press Browse source and choose waifu2x-converter-cpp folder
+4. Add OPENCV_PREFIX entry, folder location point to %OpenCV%\build\ (%OpenCV% is the installed OpenCV location)
+5. Press Configure, choose Visual Studio 12 2013 x64
+6. Compile it with VS2013 and done!

 ## Usage

-Usage of this program can be seen by executing this with `--help` option.
+Usage of this program can be seen by executing this with `-h` option.

 (My native language is not English, then I'm sorry for my broken English.)